 Your Pekachi may inherit an undercoat as a result of the Pekingese influence.

 Shedding may be moderate or heavy.

-Tiny Chihuahuas have equally tiny bladders, so you might need to invest a extra time in toilet training a Pekachi pup.
+Tiny Chihuahuas have equally tiny bladders.
+So you might need to invest extra time in toilet training a Pekachi pup.

 Chinese Crested Pekingese Mix (Crested Peke)

 Your Crested Peke will weigh 7 to 14 pounds and can live 12 to 18 years.

 This dog is one of the most interesting hybrids as the Chinese Crested can be mostly hairless or coated (“powderpuff”).